cyberirishman/RAGbot/README.md

 [ Gradio ] ← the browser chat window you type into
 ```

-**2-model design (preserved from v1.4 → v2.0):** `gemma4:e4b` is Google's "effective 4 billion parameter" multimodal model — it natively understands both text and images.
+**2-model design :** `gemma4:e4b` is Google's "effective 4 billion parameter" multimodal model — it natively understands both text and images.
 This means it handles image description during ingest AND generates chat answers from a single loaded model, eliminating the need for a separate vision model entirely. `nomic-embed-text` remains the dedicated embedding model — purpose-built for semantic search and far more accurate for RAG retrieval than a general LLM.
 Stated capabilities of Gemma 4 e4b: vision, tools, thinking, audio, and cloud-deployable.

 **Vision quality disclosure:** The diagram and chart description quality of `gemma4:e4b` is meaningfully lower than the `gemma4:26b` model used in v1 of this project.
 For a teaching PoC and most text-heavy field-service Q&A, this trade-off is acceptable.
-If your end use case depends on rich diagram/chart understanding (e.g. parts-explosion drawings, schematic reading), consider the v1 architecture or run ingest *once* on a 64GB machine using `gemma4:26b` and ship the resulting `chroma_db/` to a v2 deployment.
+If your end use case depends on rich diagram/chart understanding (e.g. parts-explosion drawings, schematic reading).

 **The key concept — RAG (Retrieval-Augmented Generation):**
 Instead of asking the LLM a question cold (where it might guess or hallucinate), we first *retrieve* the most relevant passages from your documents, then *augment* the prompt with that context, then *generate* a grounded answer.
 The LLM only speaks from evidence it was handed.